 If you are not familiar with the GitHub issue tracker interface (which is used by Nextcloud to handle bug reports), you may find this guide useful.

 It might even be fixed, sometimes!
-It can also be fruitful to contact the developers on IRC.
+It can also be fruitful to contact the developers.
 Tell them you’re triaging bugs and share what problem you bumped into.
 Or just ask on the test-pilots mailing list.